groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ./make.sh build openssl-1.1.1
 ```

-The next build of the DSAS with take into account this package in its build.
+The next build of the DSAS will take into account this package in its build.

 # Detailed architecture